mikaelblomkvist50/book-the-rspec-book/README.md

 </pre></code>

 So far, all the failures we've seen have been because of exceptions and errors.
 We now have out first logical error, so it's time to add some behaviour to out `Game`. for that we're going to shift gears and jump over to `RSpec`.

+### Chapter 5 Describing Code with RSepc

+....we're going to use `RSpec` to `describe` behaviour at a much more granular level: the expected behaviour of insstances of the `Game` class.